tobias-weiss-ai-xr/opendesk-edu/docs/enhanced-configuration/gitops.md

 Afterwards, you can use the resulting manifests within a standard Argo CD workflow.

-> **Note**<br>
+> [!note]
-> When creating the Argo CD application based on the resulting manifests, you must not use the `Automated Sync Policy`
+> When creating the Argo CD application based on the resulting manifests, you must not use the `Automated Sync
-> offered by Argo CD, as you have to manually ensure the applications are updated in the required sequence.
+> Policy` offered by Argo CD, as you have to manually ensure the applications are updated in the required
+> sequence.

 ## Option 2: Helmfile plugin